FRAIOLIenzo/Truck-Quillity/README.md

     - Open the Notebook_L2 Folder
     - Open the Notebook File
     - Watch the entire progress of our project and statistics

+---

+This project is licensed under the Creative Commons BY-NC-ND 4.0 License.
+See the LICENSE file for details.